Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 We can formulate probabilistic arguments for Boltzmann brains and the Simulation Hypothesis.
 However I will argue that this doesn't quite work.
 Both aforementioned assumes an upper world with the same laws as the experiential one.

 It might be likely that I'm reliving my life as a simulation before.
 Even with a small probability that I'd do it, the amount of times would still be staggering given the amount of time I can live in the post-singularity.

+Chomsky's idea is a distinction of I-language and E-language.
+The I-language is the intentional, internal or private language, E-languages is the extentional, external or public language.